RediSearch/redisearch-beer/README.md

 `ft.search beerIdx @abv:"[5 6]"`

-Breweies in a 10km radius from the coordinates of Chicago, IL USA:
+Breweries in a 10km radius of the coordinates of Chicago, IL USA:

 `ft.search breweryIdx "@location:[-87.623177 41.881832 10 km]"`